Flat-band thermodynamics reveals enhanced performance across Otto, Carnot, and Stirling cycles: Results

-For the QSC (Fig.~\ref{fig8}), we observe heat engine, cold pump, and Joule pump modes across all graphene systems.
-For the temperatures of reservoirs taken, we notice a refrigeration mode emerging only in the MATBG at low \(r_c\).
-In all systems except MATBG, increasing the \(r_c\) drives a transition from the Joule pump mode to the cold pump mode, and eventually to the heat engine mode at higher compression ratios.
-MATBG begins in the refrigeration mode, then follows a similar transition path as the other systems.
-Unlike strict QOC, we observe finite work input for the Joule pump mode.
+For the QSC (Fig.~\ref{fig8}), we observe heat engine, cold pump, and Joule pump phases across all graphene systems.
+For the temperatures of reservoirs taken, we notice a refrigeration phase emerging only in the MATBG at low \(r_c\).
+In all systems except MATBG, increasing the \(r_c\) drives a transition from the Joule pump phase to the cold pump phase, and eventually to the heat engine phase at higher compression ratios.
+MATBG begins in the refrigeration phase, then follows a similar transition path as the other systems.
+Unlike strict QOC, we observe finite work input for the Joule pump phases.